Skip to main content

 Kiosk App, Protocol, and Mounting Compatibility

 The kiosk app and protocol story for 2026 HA dashboards splits cleanly by OS.
 Android tablets (Lenovo Tab M11, Samsung Galaxy Tab A9+, Amazon Fire Max 11) all support Fully Kiosk Browser — the reference kiosk stack in the HA community — via Play Store (Lenovo, Samsung) or APK sideload (Fire Max 11).
-Fully Kiosk's MQTT integration lets HA send brightness and wake commands directly to the browser, enabling automations like "dim dashboard to 10% after 10 PM" or "wake when motion detected." iOS (Apple iPad) blocks Fully Kiosk entirely: Guided Access is the built-in option, and Kiosk Pro Lite is the community-recommended third-party app for households wanting remote management.
+Fully Kiosk's MQTT integration lets HA send brightness and wake commands directly to the browser, enabling automations like "dim dashboard to 10% after 10 PM" or "wake when motion detected."
+The same dashboard is where many HA users trigger heavier routines too — a tile that starts the robot vacuum on the way out the door, for instance. iOS (Apple iPad) blocks Fully Kiosk entirely: Guided Access is the built-in option, and Kiosk Pro Lite is the community-recommended third-party app for households wanting remote management.
 The SONOFF NSPanel Pro 120 runs its own dedicated HA firmware that handles kiosk behavior natively — no third-party browser required.

 Protocol support divides the category further.
 The NSPanel Pro 120 is the only device with an embedded Zigbee 3.0 coordinator, which means it can join Zigbee sensors and bulbs as a local controller without a separate USB stick.
 Firmware 3.7+ added native HA app support, replacing the community-maintained WebView templates.
-The NSPanel Pro Gen 2, expected June 2026, adds Matter support, which will push the Protocol/Matter Readiness score to 10.0 in the next version of this guide.
+A Matter-capable NSPanel Pro successor has been discussed in SONOFF community channels but carries no confirmed ship date as of this writing.
 All tablets connect to HA via Wi-Fi and the HA Companion app; Matter support varies by OS and is bridged through the HA server rather than running natively on the tablet hardware.
+Because that server runs on your own hardware, the dashboard, your device states, and your automations all stay on your LAN with no cloud account in the loop — the same local-first instinct that draws HA users to privacy tooling elsewhere, like CompareSubscriptions' walkthrough of building a full privacy stack.

-For wall mounting, the SONOFF NSPanel Pro 120 is the only product that mounts natively into a US single-gang electrical box.
+For wall mounting, the SONOFF NSPanel Pro 120 is the only product that recesses natively into a standard 120mm in-wall box.
 All four tablets require a VESA-adapter case (Dockem, Heckler Design, or equivalent) to wall-mount, adding $40–$80 to the device cost.
 PoE power is clean and cable-free for the NSPanel Pro 120 via the UCTRONICS or PoE Texas splitter; tablets require either a visible USB-C cable run or a DIY in-wall USB-C outlet installation.
-The SHE HA Dashboard Permanence Score uses a weighted composite of six coefficients, each normalized to a 0–10 scale — the formula and tier definitions are documented in the methodology section below.
+The SHE HA Dashboard Permanence Score uses a weighted composite of five coefficients, each normalized to a 0–10 scale — the formula and tier definitions are documented in the methodology section below.
 A dual-device install — one NSPanel Pro 120 in a wall box plus one tablet in a VESA case — runs about 60 min end to end; the NSPanel Pro 120 wall-box swap accounts for roughly 10 min, with the remainder spent on VESA case assembly and USB-C cable routing.

 ProductFully KioskPoE PathZigbee Built-inMatter SupportAmbient Light SensorVESA Mount Case